A guide to ESG: what is it and why does it matter?

 7. Impacts and supports supply chain relationships

 Investors and younger generations aren’t the only groups paying attention to ESG.
 Implementing these initiatives can have a knock-on effect on supplier relations too.
-Poor ESG performance won’t help to increase an organisation’s pool of customers for providers, as partnering with companies that aren’t prioritising sustainability can impact their own ESG scores, too.
+Poor ESG performance won’t help to increase an organisation’s pool of customers for providers, as partnering with companies that aren’t prioritising sustainability can have a negative impact on their own ESG scores, too.

 Learn more: The criticism of ESG: why is it becoming controversial?